 - A photo I.D. (driver’s license, military I.D., state identification card, or check cashing card) was recorded at the time of the transaction.

 A check is ineligible if:

-- Both parties knew there were insufficient funds at the time of transaction.
+- Both parties knew at the time of transaction that there were insufficient funds in the account.

 - It is an out of state, three party, or government check.

 - The identity of the check writer is unknown.

 - There is no amount, date, or signature on the check.